simpvp/maps/README.md

 If you insist on wanting the tiles locally, then you're welcome to use those lists to download them from simplicitypvp.net.
 Just please limit yourself to no more than ~10Mbit/s.

+The js has been modified to use the tiles from simplicitypvp.net even the repo is cloned locally, so it should work to just lcone the repo and open index.html in a browser.

 ## License

 Content taken from the mapcrafter project is available under the license given by the mapcrafter project (GPLv3).